impel-intelligence/dippy-studio-bittensor-miner/FAQ.md

 ## Troubleshooting

 ### Why haven't I received any requests?
 If you have low stake, this is likely expected.
 Miners with larger amounts of stake are coming online and being prioritized for request distribution.
+Your miner could also have been marked as a slashed miner if you have an incorrect setup.
+Check https://orchestrator.dippy-bittensor.studio/banned/addresses for details

 ### I see "401 Unauthorized" in my logs.
 Should I be concerned?